-We compare the monthly SMAP L3 SSS with Argo OI gridded salinity from SIO and APDRC for the period from April 2015 to December 2019.
+We compare the monthly SMAP L3 SSS with Argo OI gridded salinity from SIO and APDRC for the period from April 2015 to October 2020.
 Figure 4.1 shows the global maps of the mean bias, standard deviation, RMSD and correlation coefficient of SMAP with respect (w.r.t.) to the two OI Argo products.
-The monthly time serious of error assessment averaged over grid points between 40S and 40N latitudes as shown in Figure 4.3.
-Averaged over the whole period, the bias between SMAP and the Argo gridded product is near zero with an RMS difference less than 0.3 PSU.
+The monthly time serious of error assessment averaged over grid points between 40°S and 40°N latitudes as shown in Figure 4.2.
+Averaged over the whole period, the bias between SMAP and the Argo gridded product is less than 0.03 PSU with an RMS difference less than 0.3 PSU.
+Figure 4.3 and 4.4 are the maps of each month for the difference between SMAP and Argo from SIO and APDRS respectively.